DrewAPeterson7671/animal_shelter_codereview/README.md

 ## Description

-_This Animal Shelter API is for finding a list of the animals in the shelter, for reading, posting and modifying._
+_This Animal Shelter API is for finding a list of the animals in the shelter, for reading, posting and modifying.
+This project was a code review exam for Epicodus Boot Camp.
+8 hours were allowed to construct it from scratch._

 ## Setup/Installation Requirements